IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-ietf-ccwg-rfc8298bis-screamv2.md

 qdelay_avg is updated with a slow attack, fast decay EWMA filter as described below.

+Two variables, qdelay_max_avg and qdelay_min_avg track how much the min and max queue delay varies over time.
+The qdelay_max_avg is reduced gradually towards zero while the qdelay_min_avg is averaged towards qdelay_max_avg.
+This makes the difference between qdelay_max_avg and qdelay_min_avg robust against clock drift and also adds some immunity against scheduling jitter, which affects both qdelay_max_avg and qdelay_min_avg.

 ~~~
 if (now - last_update_qdelay_avg_time >= min(virtual_rtt,s_rtt))
   # Calculate qdelay_avg